OctopusDeploy/gulp-octo/README.md

 ```

 #### Pack & Push
-In this example, the project files are first packaged up into a `.tar.gz` file then which is then piped directly to the push module so at no point is the package saved locally.
+In this example, the project files are first packaged up into a `.tar.gz` file which is then piped directly to the push module.

 ```js
 var octo = require('gulp-octo');